 Nomination of candidates must be supported by the following items:

-These documents should be submitted by email attachment to theHonorary Fellows Award Chair.
+These documents should be submitted to the Office of the Executive Director.
 The deadline for nominations is December 1, 2020

 - A letter of nomination by the chief nominator outlining the case for the nomination, with input if desired by the other nominators, and

 - A minimum of five supporting letters from five current members of the CIES outlining the candidate’s strengths in each of the relevant

 - A copy of the candidate’s full academic curriculum vitae for their entire career.

 The nominator is also requested to preserve a hard copy of the entire package with original signed letters to be sent to the CIES Archives